skyscrapr/openai-sdk-go/README.md

 This SDK wraps the OpenAI API.
 Please check the [official vendor documentation](https://platform.openai.com/docs/api-reference) for more detail.

-The following endpoints have been implemented:
-* Models

 ## Known Issues & Limitations

-This is a new project and therefore not all resources are currently implemented.
+This is a new implementation.
 Please raise an issue for any fixes or missing implementations.